 Introduced in October 2019, the American Express Business Edge Card offers 55,000 Membership Rewards Select points upon spending $5,000 in the first three months, when you sign up via a referral link.
 The annual fee is $99.

-The public offer only grants 30,000 MR Select points; however, you could also apply via Great Canadian Rebates to earn $100 in cash back.
-This $100 offer would effectively offset your first-year annual fee.
+The public offer only grants 45,000 MR Select points; however, you could also apply via Great Canadian Rebates to earn $150 in cash back (until December 31, 2021).
+This $150 offer would effectively offset your first-year annual fee and then some.

-The choice between the referral link and Great Canadian Rebates therefore comes down to an extra 10,000 MR Select points vs. $100 in savings, and I’d argue that the former is generally more valuable when redeemed towards travel.
+The choice between the referral link and Great Canadian Rebates therefore comes down to an extra 10,000 MR Select points vs. $150 in savings, and at our current valuation, they come out equivalent.